parallelvirtualcluster/pvc/docs/getting-started.md

     For another example, to create the static bridged (switch-configured, tagged VLAN, with no PVC management of IPs) network `200`, run the command as follows:
     `$ pvc network add 200 --type bridged --description my-bridged-network`

+    **NOTE:** Network descriptions cannot contain spaces or special characters; keep them short, sweet, and dash or understore delimited.

 0. Verify that the network(s) were added:
     `$ pvc network list`

 0. On the upstream router, configure one of:

-    a) A BGP neighbour relationship with the `upstream_floating_address` to automatically learn routes.
+    a) A BGP neighbour relationship with the cluster upstream floating address to automatically learn routes.

-    b) Static routes for the configured client IP networks towards the `upstream_floating_address`.
+    b) Static routes for the configured client IP networks towards the cluster upstream floating address.

 0. On the upstream router, if required, configure NAT for the configured client IP networks.

 0. Verify the client networks are reachable by pinging the managed gateway from outside the cluster.

+### You're Done!

 0. Set all 3 nodes to `ready` state, allowing them to run virtual machines.
 The general command is:
     `$ pvc node ready <node>`

-### You're Done!

 Congratulations, you now have a basic PVC storage cluster, ready to run your VMs.